-Detailed information on ignition outputs can be found in the Ignition view (see section Ignition on page 82, for the MIC100 see section MIC100 on page 84).
+Detailed information on ignition outputs can be found in the Ignition view (see section Ignition on page 83).

 Ignition Enabled

 The status display shows whether the ignition controller has received an ignition enabled command.

 - Gray: Ignition is not enabled.

 - Green: Ignition is enabled.

 - Yellow: Ignition is enabled but the ignition controller is waiting for the engine to stop.